BearWare/TeamTalk5/Library/TeamTalkLib/README.md

 CMake is able to build all TeamTalk's dependencies as so-called *ExternalProjects*.
-All dependencies in TeamTalk's toolchain can be activated using using the CMake options prefixed `TOOLCHAIN_`.
+All dependencies in TeamTalk's toolchain can be activated using the CMake options prefixed `TOOLCHAIN_`.

+To e.g. have TeamTalk avoid building OPUS and instead use OPUS already installed on the host machine, call CMake like this:

+`cmake -DTOOLCHAIN_OPUS=OFF -DBUILD_TEAMTALK_CORE=ON -S TeamTalk5 -B builddir`

 The following toolchain toggles are available: